LucaIns/website/content/authors/admin/_index.md

 Between 2019 and 2020 I spent a period in the United States as a visiting scholar at Penn State University, where I worked with [Runze Li](http://www.personal.psu.edu/ril4/) and [Francesca Chiaromonte](https://sites.psu.edu/chiaromonte/).
-In 2017 I had a traineeship at the Joint Research Center of the European Commission, where I worked with [Domenico Perrotta](https://ec.europa.eu/jrc/en/person/domenico-perrotta), and I received a M.Sc. (cum laude) from the University of Parma, where I worked with [Marco Riani](http://riani.it/) on a thesis titled *"A Modern Approach to Robust Regression"*.
+In 2017 I had a traineeship at the Joint Research Center of the European Commission, where I worked with [Domenico Perrotta](https://ec.europa.eu/jrc/en/person/domenico-perrotta), and I received a M.Sc. (cum laude) from the University of Parma, where I worked with [Marco Riani](http://riani.it/) on a thesis entitled *"A Modern Approach to Robust Regression"*.
 I am also a developer of the [FSDA MATLAB Toolbox](https://github.com/UniprJRC/FSDA) and a member of the [Robust Statistics Acedemy](http://rosa.unipr.it/index.html).